earthly/website/blog/_posts/2022-05-17-homebrew-on-m1.md

 ### Create a Brewfile

 Th first thing you'll want to do is run `brew bundle dump` on your Intel Mac.
-This will create a `Brewfile`, which is just a list of everything brew has installed and how to install it again.
+This will create a `Brewfile`, which is just a list of all packages that have been installed with brew.
 Here's part of mine to give you an idea of what it looks like.

 ~~~{.bash caption=">_"}
 tap "earthly/earthly"